ScratchAddons/website-v2/content/docs/getting-started/installing.md

 Unlike the store releases, installing from source requires a browser based on Chromium 121+ or Firefox 121+.
 {{< /admonition >}}

-### About GitHub releases

-[The releases page](https://github.com/ScratchAddons/ScratchAddons/releases) contains the code and installation files for all development builds of Scratch Addons, as well as the mirror of the store builds.

 ### Cloning the repository

 This is the recommended way to install Scratch Addons for development purposes, assuming you have Git installed.